ys1998/alternate-loss-funcs/README.md

 ## Requirements
 * TensorFlow v1.1
 * Python 2.7
-* other Python packages as mentioned in `requirements.txt`
+* other Python packages as mentioned in `requirements.txt` (doesn't exist currently)
 ## Setting up the SRILM code
 * Download the code from [here](http://verispeak.com/projects/srilm/download.html) by filling the form.
 * Extract the code and `cd` into the directory.